DaveInTucson/jhu-spa-angular/module4-solution/README.md

 * Implemented home page, started categories page
 * Added category links to categories page, implemented items page
 * Code cleanup, added backtrack links
+* Added error watcher to display an error message when a state transition fails
+* Refactored to separate categories state template and categories component

 ### To Do:
-* register listener for `$stateChangeError` and display an appropriate message when an error occurs
+* Refactor to separate item state template and item component
+* Add base URL constant for $http URL (as shown in lecture)
+* put `return data.response` in `menudata.service.js`
-* cleanup
+* other cleanup as indicated, final requirements review